spex-xray/spex-help/_sources/models/pion.rst.txt

    you use it without data.
 Recommended is a logarithmic grid between :math:`10^{-6}-10^{6}` keV with a step size of 0.005.
 You can get this by issuing the following command: ”Egrid log 1E-6 : 1E6 step 0.005 keV".
-   Note that if you have read in data, SPEX automatically expands the energy grid to this range and resolution, plus including all energy boundaries from the response matrix.
+   Note that if you have read in data, SPEX automatically uses the resolution of the response matrix within its energy range and expands the total energy grid to :math:`10^{-6}-10^{6}` keV.

 ..
 Warning:: This model is still under development and not all atomic data is fully updated.
 For instance, no cooling by collisional